 A second bridge replaced it around the middle of the 15th century.
-A papal indulgence of 1432 recorded the Pope's approval for a call for subscribers to pay for the completion of a bridge, followed by annual ‘Pro Const.’ payments in the Exchequeur Rolls made for Dumfries Bridge between 1456 and 1465.
+A papal indulgence of 1432 recorded the Pope's approval for a call for subscribers to pay for the completion of a bridge, followed by annual ‘Pro Const.’ payments in the Exchequer Rolls made for Dumfries Bridge between 1456 and 1465.
 This was a new replacement and the sequence matches the time it would take to build a masonry bridge of that size.
-It seems that the feu continued to be held by Greyfriars.
-A charter of 23rd April 1569 withdrew this feu along with its income, and returned it to the Crown.
-In a typical Reformation transition, James VI then awarded the feu to the Burgh but included an obligation that they should be required to maintain it.
+In the meantime, in 1452, the rights of the Friars were reconfirmed, fully specified as "ad pontis de Nyth de Dumfries…” and endorsed by "Carta de Douglas de Custuma Pontis.”It seems that the feu continued to be held by Greyfriars until 1557.
+In the later 16th century we know that a local fund was in operation, known as‘ The Bridge Werk'.
+Freemen and Burgesses were expected to contribute.
+Then, in a typical Reformation transition, a royal charter transferred the right of exaction (tolls) from away the Friars.
+The right was awarded to a certain John Johnstone.
+In 1616 his heirs transferred it to the Provost, Baillies, Council and Community of the town.
+Although the feu was awarded to the burgh, there was included an obligation that it should be required to maintain the bridge.

-In 1621 there were major floods in the south of Scotland and the Devorgilla Bridge suffered severe damage.
-It is recorded that the eastern part was swept away.
-The ‘Brig Petition’ was made to James VI for help with reconstruction.
-A complete rebuild was soon started and this is the bridge that remains today.
-The single Gothic arch at the western end was retained but the new arches were semicircular.
+In 1621 there were major floods in the south of Scotland and the Devorgilla Bridge was badly damaged.
+The eastern part was swept away.
+A ‘Brig Petition’ was made to James VI for help with reconstruction.
+This eloquent document describes how the townsfolk had tried and failed to attract funds from the barons and gentlemen of the area, so they had set about the work themselves.
+Now they were overwhelmed, and " whereof we have exhausted the whole common rent and patrimony of that toun. and has not lefte so much as ane pennie thereof free.”
+With the King’s help, a complete rebuild was soon started and this is the bridge that remains today.
+The single Gothic arch at the western end appears to have been retained but the new arches were semicircular.
 This new construction had nine arches and was 200ft long.
 Maintenance tolls were imposed in 1681.
-Chalmers tells us that these could be levied on all goods or livestock crossings in the vicinity of the bridge thereby capturing those trying to bypass.The parapets were rebuilt in 1725 and a tollgate house at the single central refuge was demolished in 1769 to reduce weight.
+Chalmers(R) tells us that these could be levied on all goods or livestock crossings in the vicinity of the bridge thereby capturing those trying to bypass.The parapets were rebuilt in 1725 and a tollgate house at the single central refuge was demolished in 1769 to reduce weight.
 The military road to Portpatrick (and Ireland) was built in 1763, incorporating the bridge as a key crossing.

-The bridge appears on Roy’s map (1750), Blaeu’s Atlas (1640) and Pont’s map 35 (1600).
+The bridge is on Pont’s maps (1600), Blaeu’s Atlas (1640) and Roy’s map (1750).